Foundations in Western Thought and Civilization

 Our Award-Winning Faculty

-- Claudia Clausius: Modern Drama and Art; Critical Theory (PhD, Toronto)
+- Claudia Clausius: Comparative Literature, Art History, Critical Theory (PhD, Toronto)

 - Antonio Calcagno: Renaissance and Contemporary European Philosophy (PhD, Guelph).
 Member of the College of the Royal Society of Canada

 - Katharina Clausius: Enlightenment opera and literature, music historiography, critical theory